 Of course the needs of customers come in many other flavors, such as price, accessibility, efficiency and transparency.
 We must consider these above the most important.

-Learn This About Your Target Audience To Serve Their Customer Needs
+Get to Know Your Target Audience To Serve Their Needs

 To do anything with the above mentioned customer perceptions, we have to take a look at our target audience.
 Put the general needs of customers into a realistic context to work out a realistic strategy.